MatijaNovosel/gym-dash-ui/README.md

 <h1 align=center>GymDash UI</h1>
 <p align=center>
   Frontend for the GymDash gym management web application, made as a group task for a college course.
-  Features gym equipment reservations, membership purchases and calendar reservations for exercises with a user specific authentication system.
 </p>
 <p align="center">
   💾 <a href="https://github.com/nevenjakopcic/pios-backend"> Backend </a>